The prices in this guide are accurate as of 2023*

 Loft conversions can be used for all sorts of things, from an additional bedroom to a home office, or even a gym.
 What you do with your extra space is entirely up to you, giving you a huge amount of creative licence.

 Keep in mind that the prices in this guide include cost of labour and cost of materials.
-The prices do not include VAT.
+The prices include VAT.

 This guide covers prices for all the different types of loft conversions, as well as what other additional costs might look like: